California Broadside Motorcycle Accident Lawyers

 After a severe motorcycle broadside accident, you need a lawyer as soon as possible.
 Before you know it, you’ll have a pile of medical bills and calls from insurance companies, and you’ll need to decide on your next steps.

 Here are some important ways you can protect yourself and your case.
 First, preserve any evidence you may have, like debris from the accident and your demolished motorcycle.
-The more evidence you have, the better, especially if it matches the details listed in the police report.
+The more evidence you have, the better, especially if it matches the details of property damage listed in the police report.

 As soon as possible after your accident, seek medical care and photograph your injuries.
 Capture any cuts, bruises, deformities, or scarring.
 Continue to document these injuries even as they heal and photograph your medical gear like crutches, casts, slings, canes, and so forth.